 The Social Justice Career Fair in the spring brings representatives from labor unions and other advocacy organizations to campus.

-Virtual summer experiences are a great way to manage your internship program, without having to bring students on site.
-For little cost, technology can help employers develop positive working relationships with the student, introduce them to the culture that surrounds the workplace, and provide an instructional and meaningful experience.
+Summer experiences are a great way to manage your internship program.
+Summer internships can help employers develop positive working relationships with the student, introduce them to the culture that surrounds the workplace, and provide an instructional and meaningful experience.

-Since location is no longer a concern, employers can open up to a diverse pool of applicants.
-Plus, this generation of college students are very tech savvy and are comfortable working on virtual platforms.
+Since internships can be in-person or virtual, employers can open up to a diverse pool of applicants.
 Post open opportunities on Handshake.
-If you’re interested in interviewing on campus for these roles, contact Johanna (Jo) Tuttle, Employer Connections Specialist, at email@example.com.
+If you’re interested in interviewing on campus for these roles, contact Angela Shurtleff, Employer Connections Specialist, at firstname.lastname@example.org.

 Micro-Internships are short-term projects, consisting of a few hours to four weeks' worth of work.
 They are a great way to address projects that have been set aside and need attention or to support new priorities.